-Confession: these selects are whittled from dozens of potentials or this would have ballooned into a Zagat guide; if your favorite is absent, it’s not personal.
-From the Fulton River District to Lincoln Park to a new restaurant in Old Town, we tried to accommodate a menu of date vibes: hip, young, fun, and a wee bit loud is represented; quiet rooms for hand holding and gazing; sophisticated cuisine for the experimental; vegetarians, we thought of you (you’ll find something delectable and meatless).
+Confession: These selections are whittled from dozens of potentials or this would have ballooned into a Zagat guide; if your favorite is absent, it’s not personal.
+From the Fulton River District to Lincoln Park to a new restaurant in Old Town, we tried to accommodate a menu of date vibes: hip, young, fun and a wee bit loud is represented; quiet rooms for handholding and gazing; sophisticated cuisine for the experimental; vegetarians, we thought of you, too (you’ll find something delectable and meatless).

 One caveat: These six aren’t bulletproof; that is, we can’t guarantee that great food and superb ambiance can overcome date bombs like flirting with the cutie at another table, licking your plate, self-absorbed chatter about your exes, or texting-while-wooing.
 Barring that (please), perhaps one of these spots could nudge you into the Second Date Finals and not exiled (yet) to the “friend” zone.